andylamp/dotfiles/notes/samba.md

     create mask = 755
 ```

+### ZFS and Samba

+From my experience, let samba handle SMB and `zfs` to handle the storage; just treat the `zfs` pool as another mounted
+path and use samba to load it.

 #### Configuring a user with password

 As mentioned previously, this says to `samba` that the directory `/opt/public-mount` will be mounted as `public-mount`